shopware/docs/products/digital-sales-rooms/installation.md

 bin/console plugin:refresh
 # find the plugin **name** (first column on the list).
 In this case, it is "**SwagDigitalSalesRooms"**
 bin/console plugin:install **SwagDigitalSalesRooms** --activate
-# clear the cache afterwards
+# clear the cache afterward
 bin/console cache:clear

 # Now it is ready to use